amblina/katacoda-scenarios/tutorial2/step1.md

 `less ada_lovelace_bio.txt`{{execute}}

 This will do something different to the terminal than you've experienced before.
-You can use the directional arrow on your keyboard ⇩ to scroll downwards through the file.
-Tap the ⇩ arrow until you reach the end of the file.
+You can press the down arrow ⇩ on your keyboard to scroll downwards through the file.
+Tap the down arrow ⇩ until you reach the end of the file.
 You will be able to see you've reached the end when you see at the bottom of the screen:

  `(END)`

-You can also use the ⇧ to scroll up through the file.
+You can also press the up arrow key ⇧ to scroll up through the file.

 When you feel comfortable scrolling up and down use